AnshPKachalia/IntroToIM/Final/journal.md

       <li> Made changes to speed and bounce mechanisms
         <li> Facing a lag issue.
 More than one ball on the screen at any point.
 Can lead to user confusion.
 Must find a fix.
 Asked on the discord channel
           <li> Problem illustrated in this video: https://drive.google.com/file/d/1Qxkt9FsCjmaRPXf9MspU0YoPL5xJ3F3M/view?usp=sharing
+           <li> figured out how to end the round when ball hits the side
+             <li> Decided against adding the LCD as it is a bit of an eyesore and inconvenient for users to track score.
+The game is a bit fast paced and to look at the score users are forced to look away from the game screen, which works against them.
+             <li> feeling good about today's progress, as I got a lot of smaller things out of the way and now my games looks like something more than just a bouncing ball.
           </ul>

 ## Day 4